Wjpatella/PictoSketch_delete_account_page/README.md

 Usage data and app preferences
 The following data may be retained for [X days/months] for legal, compliance, or security purposes:

-Transaction history
+-Transaction history

-Logs and backups
+-Logs and backups